Zohir is running to protect nature

 Another special moment was enjoying views of the Seven Sisters Cliffs from Birling Gap, a stretch of pristine coastline on the south coast.

-So far, Zohir has raised almost £800 and his employer has generously promised to match the final amount up to the value of £10,000.
+Zohir has raised over £800 which his employer has generously promised to match.

 Sharing a love for nature